AparnaIyer06/AparnaIyer06/README.md

 - 🔭 I’m currently working on Computer Vision and Generative Adversarial Nets.
-- 🌱 I’m currently learning Explainable AI, Agentic AI, LLMs.
+- 🌱 I’m currently learning Linux, Explainable AI, Agentic AI, LLMs.
 - 👯 I’m looking to collaborate on projects combining Agentic Workflows with Multimodal Generative AI.
 - 💬 Ask me about Linguistics, and best practices in Data Preprocessing and Visualization.
 - 📫 How to reach me: ...
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm a music and linguistics hobbyist.
-I learn the piano and I'm fascinated by the theory of music.
+I learn the piano and I'm fascinated by the theory of music.🎼
 - I find that poetry, music and linguistics are not all that different from writing programs.
 - Indeed, programming can be poetic- it has structure, meaning and nuance!
 -->